dambor/md2ipynb/README.md

-## Summary
+# Markdown2Ipynb

-This Python script can be used to convert a Markdown file to a Jupyter Notebook file.
-To use it, simply run the `convert.py` script from the command line, passing in the path to your input Markdown file and the path where you want to save your output Jupyter Notebook file.
-If you have any issues or questions, feel free to reach out to the script author or open an issue on the GitHub repository.
+Here's a Python script that converts a Markdown file to a Jupyter Notebook file, along with full documentation on how to run it.

 ## Requirements
 * Python 3.6 or higher* `pypandoc` and `nbformat` librariesYou can install these libraries using pip: